The Gold Scales Site Portal

 You could also buy a DVD on yoga to guide you through yoga moves, counsels Dr. Yvonne Kristin Fulbright in "9 Reasons Yoga Will Rock Your Sex Life".
 She is a sex educator, relationship expert, and columnist. [◦Link]

 There are self-help books on good yoga around too.
-The Yoga Bible by Christina Brown is a very good one.
+The Yoga Bible by Christina Brown is a good one.
 It is illustrated too.

 In the last decades much research has been done into the effects of yoga postures and meditation on various diseases and troubles.
 A book about yoga postures for various ailments is Yogic Cure for Common Diseases by Dr P. Sinha (below).
 The doctor suggests program of yoga postures for abdominal disorders, diabetes, asthma, arthritis, obesity, high blood pressure, sinus problems, mental problems, and others.
 [Touch]

-Yoga, health, sex, END MATTER
+Yoga, health, sex, Literature

 Brown, Christina.
 The Yoga Bible: The Definitive Guide to Yoga Postures.
 London: Godsfield Press, 2003.